twilio-labs/open-pixel-art/CONTRIBUTING.md

 git checkout -b add-my-new-pixel
 ```

-Afterwards you'll have to pick your change and commit it by running:
+Afterwards, you'll have to pick your change and commit it by running:

 ```bash
 git add _data/pixels.json